The more I learn about simplicity, the more I realise just how much we’re all driven by fear. We have such an intense thirst for knowing everything.

 What’s the effect of this?
 FOMO.
 We now depend on platforms like Facebook to know what our friends and family are up to.
 And we fear missing out on an important announcement, which conversely, drives us to spend more time on Facebook.

 So we eagerly scroll through feeds to ensure we haven’t missed anything.
 We do this multiple times throughout the day, and before you know it, you’ve realised that you didn’t miss anything at all.

 Substituting FOMO for JOMO is an opportunity.
-It’s a matter of recognising when you’re being driven be fear.
+It’s a matter of recognising when fear drives you.
 The fear of looking dumb in front of your peers.
 The fear of not knowing when it’s the birthday of someone you don’t even know all that well.

-Every time you feel yourself getting anxious over not knowing, think about the opportunity you have to do something that makes you happy.
-Think about the time you will save, and more importantly, think about the brain space you will free up.
-You don’t even know it but your subconscious is being hit with advertising, negativity and pointless information each time you succumb to FOMO.
+Every time you feel yourself getting anxious about not knowing, think about the opportunity you have to do something that makes you happy.
+Think about the time you’ll save, and more importantly, think about the space you’ll free up.
+You don’t even know it, but your subconscious is being hit with advertising, negativity and unnecessary information each time you succumb to FOMO.